PeterHUistyping/Cambridge_CS_Tripos/Supervision_Reference.md

 *Great supervision materials available online for supplement,* including

-- ■ extra notes around the topics
+- ■ related / extra notes around the topics
 - ★ supervision work from expert supervisors
   - with detailed solutions for reference
 - ✓ course work from peers